ibio/bookmooch/README.md

 # bookmooch
-An online bookstore prototype with multiple users login and JWT RESTful api implementation.
+An online bookstore prototype with Auth0 login implementation.

 * use scrapy to crawl worldcat book pages
 * use php to show those book data